Waiver and Release of Liability

 Arrival and Departure

 While making a reservation, the group and Camp Omega will establish an arrival and departure time.
 Out of respect for other groups on camp, and in order to make sure that the facilities are ready for the next event, please try to avoid arriving early or staying late.
 If the scheduled arrival or departure time changes, please contact the camp office as soon as possible.

-Upon the group’s arrival at camp, the camp staff and/or Retreat Host will schedule a time to welcome the group and briefly orient them the the facilities and the camp.
+Upon the group’s arrival at camp, the camp staff and/or Retreat Host will schedule a time to welcome the group and briefly orient them to the facilities and the camp.

 Parking and Vehicles

-Parking is available in the designated parking areas in front of the Retreat Center only.
+Parking is available in the designated parking areas in front of the Retreat Center and in the Omega Lodge parking lot only.
 Camp Omega assumes no responsibility for loss or damage to vehicles or their contents.
 Camp Omega prohibits the transportation of persons in non-passenger vehicles.
 Please restrict driving and parking to designated areas (no driving on camp trails and access roads).

 Groups are responsible for providing their own leadership and program.
 Please remember that there may be other groups using the camp’s facilities, so additional meeting spaces other than those previously arranged may not be available.
 If arranged in advance, camp staff or area resource people may be available for special leadership.

 Recommended Youth Supervision Ratios

 Organizations and groups who utilize Camp Omega and run their own retreat programs for youth and children’s groups are advised to maintain the following ratios: